Encyclopaedia Index

 to users.
 They are here called 'reserved names'; and users are warned that,

-when introducing new variables for their own use, they should always avoid using those which are reserved.
+when introducing new variables for their own use, they should always

 This Encyclopaedia article provides lists, and brief explanations of the